 Natalie Macek – Column: Maintaining a Positive Self-Image

-Natalie Macek is a twenty-year-old college student.
-She studies Middle Childhood Education at Cedarville University in Ohio, with the goal of becoming a middle school English or Math teacher.
-Currently, she works as the editor for Polished, an e-magazine for Christian teen girls and their moms.
+Natalie Macek is a college student who studies Elementary Education Integrated Studies at Liberty University in Lynchburg, Virginia, with the goal of becoming an elementary or middle school teacher.
+She currently works as the editor for Refined, an e-magazine for Christian teen girls and their moms.
+She loves drinking warm cups of tea and trying to capture life on paper .
 Natalie is passionate about her faith in God and about reminding girls of their identity and value in Him, especially as they navigate the struggles of middle and high school.